dogsheep/healthkit-to-sqlite/README.md

 1. On your iPhone, open the "Health" app
 2. Click the profile icon in the top right
 3. Click "Export Health Data" at the bottom of that page
-4. Save the resulting file somewhere you can access it on a laptop - I used Dropbox
+4. Save the resulting file somewhere you can access it, or AirDrop it directly to your laptop.

 Now you can convert the resulting `export.zip` file to SQLite like so: